 -They hurt and do a lot of harm to those around them, and society at large, they make others feel uncomfortable, confuse them, cause deep self-doubt in others, emotionally and often financially abuse them, fool them, knock them off centre, tank their self-esteem, incite fear, sadness, anxiety, depression, social withdrawal, helplessness and other emotions.
 Whatever it takes to get what they need and it’s at the expense of others.
 Those that have developed the coping strategy of Codependency are often insecure (due to their inner wounds), kind, trusting, giving, and forgiving, which makes them perfect targets for these people, until they wake up, that is!

-Empaths have a natural propensity to trust people and see the good in them (especially “Old Soul” empaths, according to Dr. Christiane Northrup).
+Empaths have a natural propensity to trust people and see the good in them (especially “Old Soul” empaths, according to Dr Christiane Northrup).
 “Trust others until they give you a reason not to trust” is how I used to live my life.
 Now, I go by “show me you are trustworthy, and if so, I will trust you.”
-Narcissists want to create havoc and confusion (cognitive dissonance) in people, and self-doubt, that is their strategy.
+Narcissists want to create havoc and confusion (cognitive dissonance) in people, and self-doubt is their strategy.
 I now really pay close attention to people’s actions and energy and not rely solely on their words (as I did before) as words can easily be manipulated and twisted.
-The more deeply that we know and understand the traits, characteristics and tactics of Pathological Narcissists, and the way they operate, the more aware and empowered we will all be.
+The more deeply we know and understand the traits, characteristics, and tactics of Pathological Narcissists and how they operate, the more aware and empowered we will all be.